nhancv/react-native-unity-view/README.md

 #### Android Build

+Download UnityExport and put it to android/ (may android source in UnityExport/Unity-iPhone.apk/unityLibrary).
+Make sure the android/UnityExport contains only `libs, src, build.gradle, proguard-unity.txt`

 To allow for the project to recognize the `UnityExport` folder you will have to add two lines to `android/settings.gradle`.

 1. Add the following to the `android/build.gradle`